agentmorris/task-viewer/README.md

    - Priority: `P[0-4]` on its own line
    - Effort: `E[0-4]` on its own line
    - At least one tag: `!tag-name`
+4. Optional task items:
+   - Sort weight: `S[N]` on its own line.
+This controls sort order within a priority/effort group.
+Default sort weight is 0.
+Negative sort weights are allowed.
+Higher sort weights will appear first.

 ## Dependencies